rowanLK/Bento/guide.md

 You will also need to install Node.js in order to utilize the development scripts.

-## 2. RequireJS
+## 2. JavaScript knowledge

+Bento uses ES5 version of JavaScript.
+Why ES5?
+Primarily to stay compatible with [cocoon.io](http://cocoon.io/).

-Bento uses RequireJS for modular programming.
-For a quick tutorial on RequireJS: https://www.sitepoint.com/understanding-requirejs-for-effective-javascript-module-loading/
+Since module importing is introduced in ES6/ES2015, Bento uses RequireJS for modular programming.
+For a quick tutorial on RequireJS: [link](https://www.sitepoint.com/understanding-requirejs-for-effective-javascript-module-loading/)

+Having a strong understanding of JavaScript is recommended.
+Trouble understanding JavaScript?
+A small guide about JavaScript for games is written [here](http://www.lucky-kat.com/javascript).

 ## 3. Entities and Components

 ### 3.1 Entities

 Bento uses a entity + component structure (not to be confused with Entity-Component-System aka ECS).
-The entities are considered as game objects which you can extend with components as behaviors or visuals.
+The entities are considered as game objects where you can attach components as behaviors or visuals.
 Entities have several transform properties which are directly editable:
 * position (*Vector2*)
 * scale (*Vector2*)
 * rotation (*in radians*)